- Tour our modern, fully equipped

 Do you have payment options available?

 It is our mission at CB Orthodontics to provide the highest quality Orthodontic treatment for your utmost well-being and to create affordable payment options to meet your budget.
-For your convenience, we accept Flex/Health spending accounts, CareCredit, ATM/Debit cards, and Visa/Mastercard credit cards.
+For your convenience, we accept Flex/Health spending accounts, CareCredit, ATM/Debit cards, Paypal, Visa/Mastercard, American Express, and Discover credit cards.
 We offer enrollment in Autopay for recurring monthly payments.